LTRData/curl/tests/FILEFORMAT.md

 should be cut off from the data before sending or comparing it.

-For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[num]` where [num] is the test case number.
+For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[NUM]` where `NUM` is the test case number.
 Otherwise the ftp server can't know from which test file to load the list content.

 ### `<dataNUM>`